rust-lang/edition-guide/src/2018/transitioning/traits/dyn-trait.md

 ## More details

-Using just the trait name for trait objects has turned out to be a bad decision.
+Using just the trait name for trait objects turned out to be a bad decision.
 The current syntax is often ambiguous and confusing, even to veterans, and favors a feature that is not more frequently used than its alternatives, is sometimes slower, and often cannot be used at all when its alternatives can.

 Furthermore, with `impl Trait` arriving, "`impl Trait` vs `dyn Trait`" is much more symmetric, and therefore a bit nicer, than "`impl Trait` vs `Trait`".

+In the new edition, you should therefore prefer `dyn Trait` to just `Trait` where you need a trait object.